santipabWannakiri/spring-boot-multiple-log-aop/README.md

 So far, I know who my customers are and what they want.
 Therefore, to answer the question, "Which logs from our apps should go to ELK?"
 It's easier now; we can select the data fields to log and ship it to ELK for meeting objective of three team.

+## Multiple log
+Until now, I made some drafts of the data logging fields we'll send to ELK.
+Now, we'll concentrate on coding our program to handle logging.
+Even though we have specific data fields for ELK, we also need to set up the program to keep logs locally.\
+Local logs store all the detailed information about how the application behaves, which is super important for investigating issues when they happen.

 1. Using Multiple Appenders in Configuration (Preferred):
 Pros: